cyrozap/rv51/README.md

 The target 8051-family microcontroller must have at least 256 bytes of internal data memory, since the emulator uses the upper 128 bytes as the register file.
+And while having some additional XDATA-attached RAM is not strictly required, operating exclusively on registers will severely limit the kinds of RISC-V code that can be built and executed (no global variables, no nested function calls, and no stack usage in general).

-This emulator is only meant to support the RV32IM instruction set, and maybe the "C" extension if it's not too difficult to implement.
-64-bit and floating point support will never be added, since both would require too much memory and the hardware doesn't have floating point support.
+Only the RV32IM instruction set is supported at this time.
+Support for the "C" extension may be added if it's not too difficult to implement and doesn't require much additional code and data memory.
+Support for 64-bit (RV64I) and floating point (the "F" extension) will never be added, for the following
+reasons:

+* Both instructions sets would require more internal memory than is available in the 8051.
+  * The RV64I registers would take up at least 248 bytes of internal data memory, leaving only 8 bytes for a stack and temporary values.
+  * The "F" Standard Extension adds 32 32-bit floating point registers, plus a 32-bit floating point control and status register, so at least 128 bytes of internal data memory would be required to store those registers.
+* 64-bit operations are _extremely slow_ on the 8051.
+  * Assuming there was enough space somewhere for the 248-byte register file, 64-bit operations would take twice as long for the 8051 to emulate as the equivalent 32-bit instructions while providing little-to-no benefit on common microcontroller tasks.
+* The marginal gains of implementing those instruction sets is far outweighed by the marginal cost of implementing them, in terms of how much data and code memory would be required.
+  * Going from "not being able to execute any RISC-V instructions at all" to "being able to execute any RV32I instruction" is a huge leap in functionality.
+And in addition to significantly speeding up multiply and divide operations, support for the "M" extension is required in order to use Rust toolchains that emit compressed instructions (`riscv32imc-unknown-none-elf` and `riscv32imac-unknown-none-elf`).
+    Compared to those, floating point and 64-bit support are simultaneously much more costly to implement and much less useful than those other extensions, at least for applications where an 8051 might being used.

 All 40 instructions of the RV32I Base Instruction Set and all eight instructions of the RV32M Standard Extension have been implemented.
-You can see instruction support status in [Instruction Support][isa-support].
+The full list of supported instructions can be found in [Instruction Support][isa-support].

 Interrupts are not yet supported, nor is the rest of machine-mode (M-mode).